 Diamonds are widely regarded as the most expensive and desirable gemstones for jewelry.
 That is understandable.
-Diamonds are the products of a deep-mantle process which takes millions of years to develop and involves volcanic eruptions to transport them to the Earth’s surface.
+After all, diamonds are the products of a deep-mantle process which takes millions of years to develop and involve volcanic eruptions to transport them to the Earth’s surface.

-To locate and mine the rough diamonds, lots of hard work and sweat is put into the process.
-After the roughs are retrieved, another line of specialized polishing work is required before it gets donned on the finger of a lucky woman.
+To locate and mine the rough diamonds, it requires lots of hard work and huge amounts of capital.
+After the roughs are retrieved, another line of specialized polishing work is required before it gets donned onto the finger of a lucky woman.
 The diamonds have to be cut to specific shapes and proportions in order to bring out the sparkle in them.

-With the amount of work and costs that goes into the creation of a single polished diamond, you can expect this to be aptly reflected in the diamond’s price tag.
+With the slew of mining activities and high-tech manufacturing processes that goes into the creation of a polished diamond, the production costs are aptly reflected in the diamond’s price tag.
 However, will this situation always remain the same or will we see big changes coming our way in near future?

 Let us take a look at what synthetic diamonds are and whether they represent any kind of danger towards the industry.